lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 You can also make references with ``:ref:`label-name``` and the link text will automatically be populated with the section title or figure caption, for example.

+Remember that labels are **global** across a Sphinx documentation project.
+With labels, you can link to sections in other pages.

 .. _rst-doc-link:

 Internal links to other pages